Maria-Ahmed/Employee-Lunch-Report/README.md

-If your program encounters any exceptional condition, it should be logged in error_log.log file
+If your program encounters any exceptional condition, it should be logged in error_log.log file....

 Create separate modules for CSV, JSON, ErrorLogs and Classes